mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ## Clients

-## Messaging Server
+## Delivery Service

-The Messaging Switch (MS) is expected to play multiple roles in the MLS architecture.
+The Delivery Service (DS) is expected to play multiple roles in the MLS architecture.

-Multiple levels of security and trust for the MS are considered by MLS according to each tasks performed by the MS.
+Multiple levels of security and trust for the DS are considered by MLS according to each tasks performed by the DS.

 ### Delivery of the initial keying material

-In the MLS group communication establishment process, the first step exercised by the MS is to store the initial cryptographic key material provided by every Member.
+In the MLS group communication establishment process, the first step exercised by the DS is to store the initial cryptographic key material provided by every Member.
 This key material represents the initial public identity of the Member and will subsequently be used to establish the set of keys that will be used by the Members to communicate with other members of the group.

-In an Untrusted setting, it is assumed by the MLS threat model that the identity provided by the MS to an honest Member of the Group can be incorrect.
+In an Untrusted setting, it is assumed by the MLS threat model that the identity provided by the DS to an honest Member of the Group can be incorrect.
 Hence, MLS offers the clients a way of multilaterally verify the relationship between the other members of the group expected identities and the keys provided by the MS through a public Key Transparency (KT) log.
-While this is useful to circumvent trust issues in the case of a potentially corrupted MS, this check can be computationnaly costly for the clients.
+While this is useful to circumvent trust issues in the case of a potentially corrupted DS, this check can be computationnaly costly for the clients.

-In a Trusted setting, the MS is expected to always provide the correct and most up-to-date information to a Member requiring another Member's initial keying material.
+In a Trusted setting, the DS is expected to always provide the correct and most up-to-date information to a Member requiring another Member's initial keying material.
 Still, clients can choose to examine the KT log, if available, to make sure the keys they will be using are correct.